 To be considered as a volunteer, you’re required to complete 50 hours (2) hours on a weekly schedule of service for the school year from 3p.m. to 5p.m. no weekends.
 If volunteering in the summer you must complete 25 hours and must be able to dedicate your time to our 6 week program, minimum of two (2) hours on a weekly schedule no weekends.
 This is required upon issuing any recommendations.

 Along with the application form, the following forms need to be completed as well (please submit all forms by the deadline):

 - Health Reference - A completed application consists of your immunization record including your PPD test for tuberculosis (within the last 12 months), including COVID-19 and seasonal flu vaccination.
 Proof of vaccination is required in order to begin your assignment.

 - Parent Permission - A parent or legal guardian will need to sign the permission slip.

-- Teacher/Guidance Counselor Recommendation and Essay - A teacher or counselor will need to fill out the recommendation and mail it in a separate envelope.
+- Teacher/Guidance Counselor Recommendation and Essay - A teacher or counselor will need to fill out the recommendation.